LanCorC/LiveBoard/README.md

 Download and install Docker Desktop [here](https://www.docker.com/).
 - Type `docker --version` into your system's command line interface to verify installation success
    - This is *Command Prompt* on Windows
+   - You may be asked to restart your device

 Run this program.
 <!--